 I am a graduate student at Carleton University working on my Master’s of History.
 I love medieval history, and since my undergrad have taken on the role of cataloguer-at-large, seeking out medieval materials in Ottawa in order to publish a catalogue of medieval content held in Canada’s capital city.
 The website

-, far from perfect, became the final project for my undergraduate thesis.
-(The site is currently private due to a course on the materials currently running).
+, far from perfect, became the final project for my undergraduate thesis. (**The site is no longer private, please check it out!).

 This fascination with all things medieval began in January 2017, when I was given the opportunity to solve a mystery — a medieval manuscript lay open at the front of Carleton’s Archives and Research Collections (ARC) seminar room, its origins and contents still unknown.
 I was quickly drawn to paleography, and found myself immersed in the study of letter forms and abbreviations.
 After months of studying medieval codicology, taking Latin, French, and German courses, and frequenting archives more often than the cafe near my house, I decided not to look back.
 That is when I joined the Medieval and Early Modern Society and by the following September I became the club’s president.